Yale University is home to many amazing dance

 We are Jashan.

-need To promote the aesthetics of African culture
+To promote the aesthetics of African culture on the

-on the Yale campus through dance and music.
-Thus
+Yale campus through dance and music.
+Thus Konjo!,

 Solidarity Conference Talent Show.
 Since then,

-Konjo! has been, and continues to be, a great hit
+Konjo! has been, and continues to be active in the

-audiences of all ages.
-The dance troupe has been
+ages.
+The dance troupe has participated in several

-well as events at local New Haven public schools.
+Graduation, as well as events at local New Haven

-In its 11th season, Konjo!
-West African Dance
+In its 13th season, Konjo!
+West African Dance Troupe

-Troupe continues to be dedicated to showcasing the
+continues to be dedicated to showcasing the beauty

 particularly through repertoire from Senegal, the